Musk says wise to avoid margin loans during macroeconomic risks

 The view comes as Musk's bankers consider providing him with new margin loans, backed by Tesla's stock, to replace some of the high-interest debt on his Twitter deal, as per a Bloomberg News report.

-Musk closed the Twitter acquisition with $13 billion in loans from banks and a $33.5 billion equity commitment.
+Musk closed the Twitter acquisition with US$13 billion in loans from banks and a US$33.5 billion equity commitment.

 Shares of Tesla have lost more than 10 per cent so far this week, and are down over 56 per cent this year, as of Wednesday's close, amid broad concerns around disruptions at its factory in Shanghai.